jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

         </div>
     </div>
 <aside class="notes">
 ...around 1984 or so.
 It weighed 32lb, so that Compaq Portable Plus truly was portable.
+That love for computers, and trying everything I would read, led me to start typing things in without really reading the rest of the book.
+I would just type odd commands in that I found in the book _just_to see what was going to happen.
 </aside>
 </section>

 ---

-{{% fragment %}}<font style="font-family: monospace; color: green;">del /f /s /q /a:rsh *.*</font>{{% /fragment %}}
+<h3 style="font-family: monospace; color: green;">del /f /s /q /a:rsh *.*</h3>

 {{% note %}}
-That love for computers, and trying everything I would read, led me to start typing things in without really reading the rest of the book.
-I would just type odd commands in that I found in the book _just_to see what was going to happen.
 Anyone know what this is gonna do?
 {{% /note %}}

 ---